-New Jersey being one of the most densely populated states requires an enormous amount of goods and services delivered to warehouses, malls, shopping centers, stores, and homes.
-For the most part, deliveries are made by sellers, shippers, or truckers in various sized vehicles.
+New Jersey, being one of the most densely populated states, requires an enormous amount of goods and services delivered to warehouses, malls, shopping centers, stores, and homes.
+For the most part, deliveries are made by sellers, shippers, or truckers in various-sized vehicles.
 The bad news is that because of the size of delivery trucks, they often cause more property damage and more injuries, but there is an upside as well.
 You need to know the following:

-• Truck Companies are generally 100% responsible for their employee’s carelessness.
+- Truck Companies are generally 100% responsible for their employees’ carelessness.

-• Trucks are required to carry higher insurance, and established companies often carry millions of dollars of insurance to pay their losses.
+- Trucks are required to carry higher insurance, and established companies often carry millions of dollars of insurance to pay their losses.

-• The commercial carrier, shipper, or delivery company is responsible for their driver’s carelessness.
+- The commercial carrier, shipper, or delivery company is responsible for their driver’s carelessness.

-• Companies may be sued for hiring drivers with bad driving records if they should have known that a delivery truck accident was foreseeable.
+- Companies may be sued for hiring drivers with bad driving records if they should have known that a delivery truck accident was foreseeable.

-• Companies like Amazon, UPS, DHL, FEDEX, and the US Postal Service encourage safety but put pressure on drivers to make deliveries on time causing drivers to rush, and skip needed breaks as required by law.
+- Companies like Amazon, UPS, DHL, FEDEX, and the US Postal Service encourage safety but put pressure on drivers to make deliveries on time, causing drivers to rush and skip needed breaks as required by law.

-• Delivery Trucks often
+- Delivery Trucks often

-New Jersey, also being a corridor state, meaning that trucks regularly travel through the state on the New Jersey Turnpike, I-80, I-287, Routes, 4,9, 10, 17, 22, 23, etc. to get to New York, Pennsylvania, and Delaware.
+New Jersey, also being a corridor state, meaning that trucks regularly travel through the state on the New Jersey Turnpike, I-80, I-287, Routes, 4,9, 10, 17, 22, 23, etc., to get to New York, Pennsylvania, and Delaware.

-Perhaps you’ve seen them zipping at break-neck speeds through your neighborhood.
+Perhaps you’ve seen them zipping at breakneck speeds through your neighborhood.
 Not the newly licensed teenagers.
 It’s the delivery drivers buzzing across town to make a deadline.
 Your jaw drops as they’re scooting around parked cars, not quite pausing at the stop sign, screeching as they approach their appointed destination… You tell yourself it’s an isolated incident and, after all, these delivery drivers have a great deal of training and experience.

 As America’s insatiable appetite increases to order everything out and get it delivered instantly, pressure mounts on delivery drivers to win the race.
 Retailers focus on speed – who can consistently get packages to their destination the fastest.
 For instance, Amazon requires its last-mile drivers to be on time in 999 out of 1,000 deliveries, according to a New York Times report delving into the company’s fast shipping promise while skirting its legal responsibility for accidents.

 In the midst of COVID-19, the situation has only gotten worse.
-Shortages of everything from toilet tissue, yeast, ground beef, and hand sanitizer, place mounting pressure on delivery drivers.
+Shortages of everything from toilet tissue, yeast, ground beef, and hand sanitizer place mounting pressure on delivery drivers.
 Pressure like this pushes retailers and delivery drivers to cut corners and take chances on the road.
 Most are hard-working, responsible individuals with a strong commitment to safety.
-Others, however, are so committed to beating the clock they fail to recognize the grave danger their vehicles can create – and they should be held accountable for their reckless behavior.
+Others, however, are so committed to beating the clock that they fail to recognize the grave danger their vehicles can create – and they should be held accountable for their reckless behavior.

 Hit By a Delivery Truck?
 Here is What to Do Next.

 Being injured in a collision with a delivery truck can be devastating and have long-term consequences.
 You’ll need a well-versed New Jersey truck accident lawyer.
 Our firm, Davis Saperstein & Salomon, is a personal injury law firm of 28 attorneys serving New Jersey and New York.
 Check out our website and read a few of our verdicts and settlements.
-We have recovered over $800 million for our clients.
+We have recovered over $1 billion for our clients.
 You may find some that resonate with you at this pivotal point in your life.

 Be aware that what you do, and don’t do, in the moments, weeks, and months after being injured in a delivery truck accident can be critical.
 In fact, it can impact your physical recovery as well as your legal recovery.